Kurrajong Natural Medicine Centre

 In Traditional Chinese Medicine (TCM) each of the elements represents organs and their associated emotional components.
 That is the Liver, for example, is associated the the element of WOOD and it’s associated emotion is ANGER.

-What You Can Do to Help Your PTSD
+What You Can Do to Help Yourself if You Suffer from Post Traumatic Stress Disorder (PTSD)

 It is important to know that, although it may take some time, you can get better with treatment.
 Here are some things you can do to help yourself if you’re suffering from PTSD: